atmtools/typhon/doc/tutorials/fileset.rst

-If you want to use parallel workers to load the files faster (will not make much difference for our small files here though), use :meth:`~typhon.spareice.datasets.Dataset.icollect` in combination with a for-loop or simply :meth:`~typhon.spareice.datasets.Dataset.collect` alone:
+If you want to use parallel workers to load the files faster (will not make much difference for our small files here though), use :meth:`~typhon.files.fileset.FileSet.icollect` in combination with a for-loop or simply :meth:`~typhon.files.fileset.FileSet.collect` alone:

 .. code-block:: python